SerjQB/StatusCheckerTests/README.md

 Classes runs all tests for described test-class from StatusCheckerTests package if you don't add manually needful methods to suite's xml structure.
+All commented methods in xml file are methods which covers features that work incorrectly now.